gkegke/ctxctx/README.md

 *   **Automatic Gitignore:** By default, the script respects your project's `.gitignore` file.
 *   **Built-in Ignores:** Common build artifacts, temporary files, and environment directories (`node_modules`, `__pycache__`, `.venv`, `.git`, `.DS_Store`, etc.) are ignored automatically.
 *   **Additional Ignore Files:** The script also looks for other common ignore files like `.dockerignore`, `.npmignore`, and `.eslintignore` defined in `ADDITIONAL_IGNORE_FILENAMES`.
-*   **Script-Specific Ignores:** You can create a file named `prompt_builder_ignore.txt` in your project's root directory.
-Any patterns listed here will *always* be ignored, regardless of your project's `.gitignore`.
-This is useful for ignoring the tool's own output files or specific local configurations you never want to share.

-    Example `prompt_builder_ignore.txt`:
-    ```
-    # Ignore the script's own output
-    prompt_input_files.md
-    prompt_input_files.json
-    # Never include this local config
-    .env.local
-    # Ignore a specific test data folder
-    test_data/temp_files/
-    ```
+*   **ctxctx-Specific Ignores:** The tool automatically ignores its own configuration and output files (like `.ctxctx.yaml`, the `.ctxctx_cache/` directory, `prompt_input_files.md`, and `prompt_input_files.json`) by default.
+These are embedded directly in the tool's core configuration's `EXPLICIT_IGNORE_NAMES`.
+You can always add more explicit ignore patterns to your `.ctxctx.yaml` file if needed.

 #### 4. Force Including Files & Folders (Override Ignores)

-Sometimes, you want to include a file or folder that is normally ignored by `ctxctx`'s default rules, `.gitignore`, or your custom `prompt_builder_ignore.txt`.
+Sometimes, you want to include a file or folder that is normally ignored by `ctxctx`'s default rules, `.gitignore`, or your custom ignore rules in `.ctxctx.yaml`.
 The "force include" feature allows you to explicitly override these ignore rules for specific paths.

 *   **Syntax:** Prefix the file or folder path (or glob pattern) with `force:`.
     *   Example: `ctxctx 'force:path/to/file.js'`
 *   **How it works:** When `ctxctx` encounters a query starting with `force:`, it marks that path as "force included".
 During processing, if a file matches *any* ignore rule, `ctxctx` first checks if it's explicitly force-included.
 If it is, the file will be included in the context, regardless of other ignore patterns.

 *   **Important Nuance for Simple Filenames:**
-    When using `force:` followed by a *simple filename* (i.e., no directory separators like `/` or `\\`, and no glob wildcards like `*` or `?`), `ctxctx` will **only look for that file directly in the project's root directory**.
-This prevents unintended inclusion of identically named files deep within subdirectories, which is particularly useful for project-level files like `LICENSE` or `.gitignore`.
+    When using `force:` followed by a *simple filename* (i.e., no directory separators like `/` or `\\`, and no glob wildcards like `*` or `?`), `ctxctx` will **only look for that file directly in the project's root directory.
+If you want to force-include a simple filename that resides in a subdirectory, you must specify its full path or a glob pattern that includes its path (e.g., `force:src/config.py`).** This prevents unintended inclusion of identically named files deep within subdirectories, which is particularly useful for project-level files like `LICENSE` or `.gitignore`.

     *   **Example: `force:.gitignore`**
         If you have `/project/.gitignore` and `/project/frontend/.gitignore`, `ctxctx 'force:.gitignore'` will **only** include `/project/.gitignore`.
 If you wanted the one in `frontend/`, you would need to specify its path: `ctxctx 'force:frontend/.gitignore'`.